Virtual school during coronavirus

 Our specialist teaching

 At The Pilgrims’ School, we are blessed with highly skilled, specialist teachers who have gone far beyond the extra mile to create our Virtual School.
-Using direct video contact on Google Classroom, Pilgrims’ boys have the fullest possible access to the school’s greatest resource – our talented and committed teachers.
+Using direct video contact on Google Classroom, Pilgrims’ boys have had the fullest possible access to the school’s greatest resource – our talented and committed teachers.

 It’s been pretty magical listening in on lessons and seeing the boy’s relationships with their incredible teachers.
 Such a special school.
 So much kindness!
 Year 5 parent